What was the Women’s Health Initiative (WHI)?

 Which menopausal hormone therapy products were used in the Women’s Health Initiative (WHI)?

-There are two hormones that are a part of most HT regimens used to treat menopausal symptoms: estrogen and progesterone.
-Traditionally estrogen has been seen as the treatment part of HT but when you give estrogen alone to women with a uterus (i.e., haven’t had a hysterectomy) it increases the risk of endometrial cancer.
-So, it’s important to use a progestogen (either progesterone or a progestin, a synthetic progesterone) in addition to the estrogen in order to mitigate this risk.
+There are two hormones that are a part of most MHT regimens used to treat symptoms: estrogen and progesterone.
+Traditionally estrogen has been seen as the treatment part of MHT but when you give estrogen to women with a uterus (i.e., she hasn’t had a hysterectomy) it increases the risk of endometrial cancer.
+So, it’s important to use a progestogen (either progesterone or a progestin) in addition to the estrogen in order to mitigate this risk.

-How did the Women’s Health Initiative (WHI) influence the use of menopausal hormone therapy?
+How did the Women’s Health Initiative (WHI) influence the usage of menopausal hormone therapy?

-In 2002, the HT part of the WHI was halted because of increases in cancer, stroke and cardiovascular disease among women receiving MHT.
+In 2002, the MHT part of the WHI was halted because of increases in cancer, stroke and cardiovascular disease among women receiving MHT.

 Immediately many healthcare providers stopped prescribing estrogen products and women stopped taking them.
 Without MHT, some women’s menopausal symptoms came back, and they looked for other remedies.
 Understandably, they were afraid of the products that had been used in the trial.
 It was at this point that prescriptions for compounded hormone therapy products began to increase as they were seen as a safer substitute.
 At the same time, the term “bioidentical” rose in popularity and bioidentical products were promoted by some as a safer alternative but without data to prove it.